Hermann Warmbold: Early political career

 From 1919 to 1921 he was Ministerial Director in the Prussian Ministry of Agriculture, Estates and Forestry.
 Warmbold was then from 21 April to 7 November 1921 Minister of Agriculture in Adam Stegerwald's ministry of the Prussian state government.
 (Note: The ministry collapsed and resigned on 1 November 1921, but business was continued until Otto Braun's ministry took over.)
 After leaving he became a member of the board of Anilin-und Sodafabrik.
 He was also a board member of I.G.
 Farben from 1926 to 1931.
-Carl Bosch released Warmbold from the board of Farben in order for him to become minister.
+Carl Bosch released Warmbold from the board of Farben for him to become minister.

 Minister of Economics

 First term

 On 10 October 1931 he was appointed Minister of Economics for the first time in Heinrich Brüning's cabinet.
 Warmbold was appointed because of IG Farben, who pressured Brüning to respond to the collapse of Germany's banks by providing credit-financed relief to the German industry.
 He was appointed during the financial crisis in the Weimar Republic as part of the Great Depression.
 In a meeting with the Economic Advisory Council soon after he said it was "difficult to determine whether the crisis had its causes on the money side or on the goods side", and he stated a main priority was to prevent the turnover of goods from shrinking due to contractions with trade in foreign countries as a result of the depression.

 Prior to this, on 3 August 1931, he proposed stimulating the economy with short-term domestic loans.
 He also responded with ideas similar to that of the Reconstruction Finance Corporation of the United States, saying there needed to be immediate loans to the industry out of the treasury, which Paul von Hindenburg approved on 1 October.

 He officially resigned on 6 May 1932, and it was speculated that he resigned due to ill health and to make way for Carl Friedrich Goerdeler, a member of the then opposition party of Alfred Hugenberg.
 However, he officially stated that it was a difference in opinion with Brüning over working hours and the planned savings premium bond.